Nabizzle/Hexapod/README.md

 ### legPos

-This function finds the positions of each segment of the leg from its servo angles and leg number and then outputs those locations to be added to the larger model of the legs.
+This function finds the positions of each segment of the leg from its servo angles, the leg number, and the leg dimensions and then outputs those locations to be added to the larger model of the legs.

 ### legAngle

-Finds the servo angles of the leg based on the x, y, and z positions of the end contact point of the leg.
+Finds the servo angles of the leg based on the x, y, and z positions of the end contact point of the leg and the dimensions of the leg.
 This function then returns the servo angles as an output.

+### recalculateLegAngles

+Takes an input of the current body model and current contact points of the legs to calculate the servo angles of all of the legs.
+This function outputs the servo angles of all of the legs.

 ### startLegPos

 Takes the body model and the starting outer radius the legs make on the robot as wel as the starting height of the robot off of the ground to find the starting servo angles of all of the legs.
 This function then outputs those angles as an array.

+### legModel

+Takes in the servo angles of all of the legs as an array and calculates the positions of each leg segement to combine into a model of the legs.

 ### getFeetPos

 This function outputs the contact points of each leg with the ground as x, y, and z coordinates in an array.

-### recalculateLegAngles

-Takes an input of the current body model and current contact points of the legs to calculate the servo angles of all of the legs.
-This function outputs the servo angles of all of the legs.

-### legModel

-Takes in the servo angles of all of the legs as an array and calculates the positions of each leg segement to combine into a model of the legs.

 ## Movement Functions